kamilagrawala/IntellicycleV2/README.md

 ==============

 Version 2 of Intellicycle senior design project.
 Oregon State.
-The intention of this project was to make an intelligent excercise bycle.
+The intention of this project was to make an intelligent excercise bicycle.

 There were many aspects to making this project happen.